DorianTe/Pseudo-Library-of-babel-C/Readme.md

 # Todo's

-- At the moment the text generated doesn't contain punctuation characters like in the original library of babel (spaces, dots and commas), so its one big text...
+- The generated text doesn't contain punctuation characters like in the original library of babel (spaces, dots and commas), so its one big text...
-- word search algorithm can be improved...
+- Word search algorithm can be improved...
-- configuration file reader instead of defines
+- Configuration file reader instead of defines